yasster/Divide-react-native/README.md

 ## Di\/ide

-Divide is a cross-platform mobile application using photo recognition of payment receipts.
+Divide is a cross-platform mobile application using photo recognition of payment receipts using Microsoft's Cognitive Services.
 Designed to assist splitting costs between others.
 Build using [React Native](https://facebook.github.io/react-native/) for iOS and Android with a fusion of ES6.
 NativeBase builds a layer on top of React Native that provides with basic set of components for mobile application development.

 [![play-store](https://strapmobile.com/wp-content/uploads/2016/02/google-play-200.png)] [![app-store](https://strapmobile.com/wp-content/uploads/2016/02/app-store-200.png)]